marx-alex/if-stitch/README.md

 * Often not all parts of a field are in focus, which may result in two overlapping fields, where the overlapping parts have different image depths.
 Thus, keypoints and descriptors can be different even though the region of interest is the same.
 **Focus stacking** for example could help out here.

+## Troubleshooting
+* Depending on the images and features sometimes the result can be worse than expected.
+If the stitched images looks like two field are not matched correctly, try to change ratio or the reprojection Threshhold.

 ## References